arti-karnik/Javascript-Quizzy/README.md

 Apply learnings from Javascript with HTML, CSS & Bootstrap to build a multi-page Quiz application  <br>

 <strong> Description: </strong> <br>
  This application is a 10 question multiple choice quiz on the topic of web development.
 User has 2 minutes in which to try & answer all questions.
-At the end of the quiz, user have option to submit the score. <br>
+At the end of the quiz, user have option to submit the score.
+Used HTML, CSS & Javascript and Bootstrap for responsiveness. <br>

-<i>Instruction: </i> <br>
+<strong>Instruction: <strong> <br>
 • For every correct answer, 10 points are awarded.
 For every incorrect answer, a buzzer sounds & 5 seconds are deducted from the remaining time.
-In both cases, either 'Correct' or 'Wrong' is displayed once an option choice is selected.
-Users cannot change the answer choice once selected.
+In both cases, either 'Correct' or 'Wrong', is displayed once an option choice is selected.
+Users cannot change the answer choice once selected in the instance.

 • Countdown timer of the remaining time is shown to the user in the top right corner of the page.

 • As quiz time elapses, when the last 10 seconds remain, an alert message is shown to the user.